JCMexplains/writing-for-success-2023/textbook.md

 |:---|:---|
 |Epstein (2010) points out that junk food is not addictive in the same way that drugs are.|Addiction researchers caution that junk food is not addictive in the same way that drugs are (Epstein, 2010).|

-In APA style, we often care about ideas of a source more than its exact words.
+In APA style, we often care about the idea we take from a source more than the exact words of the source.
 The APA's *Publication Manual* says, "It is best to paraphrase sources . . . rather than directly quoting them because paraphrasing allows you to fit material to the context of your paper and writing style" (p.
 270).

 MLA style takes the opposite view and prefers quotations for precision.
+This makes sense.
+Remember that the MLA is a group of English professors.
+They study poems and novels where the authors chose each word very carefully.

 However, even in APA style, you will still sometimes use quotes from sources.
 When you do, you must include a page number.